fmalina/revisions-blocl/activism/thegreatdivide.md

-Two basic principles of taxation are that it is better to tax bad things than good; and it is better to tax factors  in what economists call “inelastic supply”—meaning that the amounts produced and sold won’t change when taxes are imposed on them.
+Two basic principles of taxation are that it is better to tax bad things than good; and it is better to tax factors  in what economists call “inelastic supply”—meaning that the amounts produced and sold won't change when taxes are imposed on them.
 Thus, if we taxed pollution in all of its forms—including carbon emissions— we could raise hundreds  of billions of dollars every year, and have a better environment.